Students of the Dutch bachelor’s programme, see Cognitieve Psychologie

 Cognitive psychology studies general human functions such as perception, attention, memory, language, thinking, decision-making and motor skills.
-Cognitive psychologists try to answer questions such as the following: How do we recognise words?
-How do we remember events?
-How do we turn our thoughts into speech?
-Why do we make mistakes?
-How do we solve problems and how do we improve our cognitive abilities?
+Cognitive psychologists try to answer questions such as the following: How do we allocate our attention and why, how do we recognize the world around us, how do we recognize words, how do we remember events and why do we make memory errors, how do we turn our thoughts into speech, how do we solve problems and how do we improve our cognitive abilities?
 The objective of the discipline is to describe and provide an explanation for observable behaviour that can be measured in adequately controlled experiments.

-The most important theories and models of various functions and functional disorders,
+Understand and describe the most important theories and models of various cognitive processes;

-The methods for observing and measuring behavioural symptoms
+Understand and describe the methods for observing and measuring behaviour;

 The experimental practical has the following objectives:

 Understand and describe how experiments are conducted in cognitive psychological research;

 Understand and describe how an experiment can test an hypothesis;

 Perform simple analyses on obtained results and interpret the results;

 Write a scientific report (according to APA guidelines).